Bowie State places marching band on probation for hazing

 BOWIE, Md. — A Maryland university has placed its marching band on a yearlong probation following a hazing investigation.

-News outlets report Bowie State University announced Friday that Symphony of Soul band director Adolph Wright had also resigned.
-The announcements came nearly a month after the university suspended the 88-member band’s activities following hazing allegations.
+Bowie State University also announced Friday that Symphony of Soul band director Adolph Wright has resigned.

+News outlets report the announcements came nearly a month after the university suspended the 88-member band’s activities following hazing allegations.

+The university says the allegations included paddling, “intentional physical discomfort; punishment for certain conduct; harassment and ridicule.”

 The band will not be allowed to take overnight trips and will perform only on campus during select academic and ceremonial functions.
-New students will not be allowed to join until fall 2020.
+New students can’t join until fall 2020.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.